IMF-dictated budget unacceptable: Shahbaz

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Opposition Leader in the National Assembly Shahbaz Sharif on Wednesday, while asking the government to take back anti-people and IMF-dictated federal budget, maintained that the opposition parties would strongly oppose the passage of the budget proposals in present form even if whole the opposition is placed behind the bars.
+ISLAMABAD: Opposition Leader in the National Assembly Shahbaz Sharif Wednesday while asking the government to take back anti-people and IMF-dictated federal budget maintained that the opposition parties would strongly oppose passage of the budget proposals in present form even if whole the opposition is placed behind the bars.

-The opposition leader said what had been happening in the National Assembly was against the dignity of the House.
-“This is a democratic institution and it must be run the same way and we are also ready to cooperate for its smooth functioning,” he said.
+The opposition leader said what had been happening in the National Assembly was against dignity of the House.
+“This is a democratic institution and it must be run the same way and we are also ready to cooperate for its smooth function,” he said.

 The opposition leader said the prime minister had himself stated that he would commit suicide instead of approaching the IMF.
 “I pray for him that he should not commit suicide but the budgetary measures are suicidal for the people,” he said.